-The Facility manages the University of Adelaide's RPAS Operator's Certificate for full compliance with Civil Aviation Safety Authority (CASA) guidelines and regulations in RPAS operations and training.
+The Unmanned Research Aircraft Facility (URAF) manages the University of Adelaide's Remotely Piloted Aircraft Operator's Certificate (ReOC) for full compliance with Civil Aviation Safety Authority (CASA) guidelines and regulations in RPAS operations and training.

 Please see below for further detailed information associated with regulatory procedures and guidelines:

 CASA regulatory information:

 - Advisory Circulars for drone operations

 - CASA 96/17 - Direction — operation of certain unmanned aircraft

 A PDF version of the information below is available here: University of Adelaide Regulation Summary.